The Bredesen Seven

 6. Detox

 Avoidance of “dementogens,” chemical agents that impact our cognition, is a vital part of optimizing brain health.
 Ensure that the air you breathe, the water you drink, the home you live in, the food you eat, and the toiletries, cosmetics, and cleaning supplies that you use are as toxin-free as possible.
 It’s especially important to avoid exposure to mold, which is turning out to be a major contributor to cognitive decline, especially in genetically susceptible individuals.
 Additionally, practice good hygiene to reduce inflammation and maintain and keep intact internal barriers (gut lining, blood-brain barrier, oral, and nasal) as well as external (skin, nails, and hair).
-Oral health of your teeth, mouth, and lips is emerging as an important opportunity to intervene and protect your cognitive health, especially if the presence of mercury is high from dental amalgams, you experience frequent cold sores, or have any of the signs of gum disease.
+Oral health of your teeth, mouth, and lips is emerging as an important opportunity to intervene and protect your cognitive health, especially if the presence of mercury is high from dental amalgams, you experience frequent cold sores or have any of the signs of gum disease.

 SUPPLEMENTS@1x